Lil' Eddie

-Edwin Serrano, better known by his stage name Lil' Eddie, is a Filipino and Puerto Rican pop, R&B/soul singer-songwriter and a record producer.
+Edwin Serrano (born July 12, 1988), better known by his stage name Lil' Eddie, is a Filipino-Puerto Rican singer-songwriter and a record producer.

 Life and career

-2004-2009
+2004–2009

 Previously signed to Yellowman/Big 3 Records in 2004, he left the label the following year, leaving behind an unreleased album, Nobody's Fool.
 He later released an album, City of My Heart, in 2009.
 His third studio album, Already Yours, followed two years later.

-2009-2014
+2009–2014

 Lil Eddie joined the artist development team at The X Factor US.
 La Banda, America's Got Talent alongside Simon Cowell.
 There he helped bring together the ladies of Fifth Harmony as well as coaching the contestants season after season.The band BTS posted Lil Eddie his song "Statue" in 2013 and 2014 what made the song being Shazam top 100 song.
 Lil Eddie embraces his multicultural background and talents.
 He has produced, and written for Latin superstars Maluma, Daddy Yankee, Prince Royce and once again lent his talents to Univision's reality competition series, La Banda, where he helped develop and launch the Latin boy band, CNCO.